masc-ucsc/docs/docs/pyrope/02-basics.md

 (`if/else`, `match`, `for`) to fully decide the evaluation order.
 Expressions are also defined when one `procedure` or `method` is combined with immutable variables or `functions`.
 In this case, the `functions` should have only access to immutable variables or constants.
-This is still a deterministic expression because even the non-pure lambda can not mutate immutables.

 ```